Aircraft Accident Investigation (AAI)

 COURSE ADMINISTRATION

 The Aircraft Accident Investigation course consists of 9.5 training days (70) hours of classroom instruction including hands on lab work at the SCSI Crash Laboratory.
 Students receive a binder, note-pad and thumbdrive with course notes and additional reference material and a Certificate of Completion.
 Classes begin daily at 09:00 and end at 17:00 (13:00 on the final day).
-The on-site course coordinator is Char Schmitz.
-Char will be on-site daily (Redondo Beach) during the course to assist in administrative and logistical matters.
+The on-site course coordinator is Eric Foulk.
+Eric will be on-site daily (Redondo Beach) during the course to assist in administrative and logistical matters.
 SCSI has a limited number of digital cameras to provide for the course exercises but students are stongly encouraged to bring their own cameras.

 SCSI administers a pre and post-test to evaluate a student’s knowledge and as a metric for learning within the course.
 Students will also be required to formulate an improvement action plan to be implemented within their organization upon course completion.
 These plans are derived from the course content.